zkmkarlsruhe/ofxTensorFlow2/README.md

 * TensorFlow 2
 * cppflow 2

-Since TensorFlow does not ship a C++ Library we make use of [cppflow2](https://github.com/serizba/cppflow), which is a C++ wrapper around the TensorFlow 2 C API.
+Since TensorFlow does not ship a C++ Library we make use of [cppflow](https://github.com/serizba/cppflow/), which is a C++ wrapper around the TensorFlow 2 C API.

-Pull cppflow to `libs/cppflow` and checkout cppflow2:
+Pull cppflow to `libs/cppflow` and checkout cppflow:

 ```shell
 cd ofxTensorFlow2